hpssjellis/arduino-high-school-robotics-course/priceList.md

-Total cost = $346.47 for the atleast list.
+Total cost = $382.50 for getting one of each of the above.
+Once again mix and matching can make things better for your program.